Wethersfield Institute

 How does Wethersfield Institute spend its money?

 Wethersfield Institute directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Wethersfield Institute tax-deductible?